stryder-dev/flutter_platform_widgets/README.md

 ![Pub](https://img.shields.io/pub/v/flutter_platform_widgets) ![GitHub](https://img.shields.io/github/license/aqwert/flutter_platform_widgets)

 This project is an attempt to see if it is possible to create widgets that are platform aware.
-Currently in order to render targeted Android or iOS device specific styles, you need to either conditionaly check the platform or create a set of widgets to render differently depending on the running platform.
+Currently in order to render targeted Material or Cupertino device specific styles, you need to either conditionaly check the platform or create a set of widgets to render differently depending on the running platform.

 This package supports the **Stable** release as a full released version.